Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Preliminaries

-and sends the first part to Alice and the second qubit to Bob.
-Then, like Bob, Alice perform a measurement in the basis $b_i$ (POVM $\{\ket0,\ket1\}$ for the $z$ basis and $\{\ket0,\ket1\}$ for the $x$ basis) and records the result $a_i$.
+and sends the first subsystem (a qubit) to Alice and the second one to Bob.
+Then, like Bob, Alice performs a measurement in the basis $b_i$ (the POVM $\{\ket0\bra0,\ket1\bra1\}$ for the $z$ basis and $\{\ket+\bra+,\ket-\bra-\}$ for the $x$ basis) and records the result $a_i$.
 Since Alice's measurement is virtual, her measurement corresponds to detectors with the perfect efficiencies.
+This scheme is also referred to as the source replacement scheme \cite{BBM,CLL,FL}.

+Let us highlight that the notations $\ket0$ and $\ket1$ denote logical bits, while notations for optical modes are of the form $\ket{n_0,n_1}_b$, i.e., firstly, always include two modes and, secondly, include the subindex $b$ denoting the basis.